 Cumin, cayenne, and paprika are mixed with Greek yogurt in this Turkish-inspired marinade for chicken thighs.
 You can easily scale this recipe up for a crowd and make enough leftovers to last all week.
 Get the Turkish-Style Yogurt Marinated Chicken Thighs recipe.
 For even quicker cooking, apply the same technique to chicken skewers.

-Use a blender to puree fresh cilantro with garlic, brown sugar, fish sauce, and white pepper, then slather it on the chicken breasts before grilling them and serving with sweet chili sauce.
+Use a blender to puree fresh cilantro (including the stems) with garlic, brown sugar, fish sauce, and white pepper, then slather it on the chicken breasts before grilling them and serving with sweet chili sauce.
 Get our Easy Thai Grilled Chicken Breasts recipe.
 (Or, for another Thai treat, make our Grilled Green Curry Chicken Kebabs recipe shown at the top of this page.)

 Cuisinart 3-Cup Mini Prep Plus Food Processor, $39.95 from Sur La Table